ArktinenSieni/wunder-dungeons/worlds/wunderworld/counties/termar/events/the-fey-sieges.md

-part in the conflict itself - for a time and after multiple sieges of each others settlemts, they decided to call a truce and the gnomes offered to let the harengon stay if they paid taxes to Lethion as well as moved their settlement to a plave of their choosing.
+part in the conflict itself - for a time and after multiple sieges of each others settlemts, they decided to call a truce and the gnomes offered to let the harengon stay if they paid taxes to Lethion as well as moved their settlement to a place of their choosing.
 The harengon accepted and an unsteady peace was formed.

 <details>
 <summary>SPOILERS!!!!</summary>

+### Reasons for the war

 Why the gnomes attacked?
 The Harengon were trespassing on the lands that the gnomes had used as sacred burial site for ages.
 They also were eating fruits of a plant plant known as Corpse Flower - a beautiful red flowered bush that blossomed upon older graves and that the gnomes revered as sacred.

+### What made this conflict worth of a name?

+During one extermly gruesome siege, where the harengon were able to cut off all supplies to Lethion, the gnomes started to sent out "hunting parties" that would capture harengon and bring them back to the city to be eaten.
+Enraged by this, the harengon started to capture some of the hunters and true polymorphing them into harengons just to have their former friends eat them.
+This was never discovered by the gnomes, and remains a dark and well guarded secret of the harengons.
+The harengon do not know that some of their polymorphed prisoners managed to run away, but coulndn't join Lethion as harengon.
 </details>